trippynix/repognition/README.md

 ## Overview

-AI-DevAssistant is a command-line tool designed to help developers quickly get up to speed with large or unfamiliar codebases.
+Repo-gniton is a command-line tool designed to help developers quickly get up to speed with large or unfamiliar codebases.
 It leverages a Retrieval-Augmented Generation (RAG) architecture to provide accurate, context-aware answers to your questions.

 Instead of manually searching through files, you can simply ask questions like, "How is user authentication handled?" or "Where is the database connection configured?", and the assistant will find the relevant code snippets and explain them.